Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 }
 ```

-The code it self is not that hard to understand, so let's go through it.
+The code itself is not that hard to understand, so let's go through it.

-Imagine this loop as the basic intersection algo for two sorted arrays (and in our case they are sorted from lowest to highest document id and group) and like the convetional algo we increment the index of lhs or rhs depending which one is the smallest, if they are equal advance both (1/3 of the fuction already explained, noice).
+Imagine this loop as the basic intersection algorithm for two sorted arrays (in our case, they are sorted from lowest to highest document ID and group).
+Like the conventional algorithm, we increment the index of lhs or rhs depending on which one is the smallest.
+If they are equal, advance both (1/3 of the function already explained, nice).

-But our case as mentioned multiple times the intersection is done with only the 48 MSB's that's why we call the function `clear_values`, so we use the document id and group from the lhs (without forgetting to add to the group) and compare with the rhs one (2/3 done).
+But in our case, as mentioned multiple times, the intersection is done with only the 48 MSBs.
+That's why we call the function `clear_values`, so we use the document ID and group from the lhs (without forgetting to add to the group) and compare it with the rhs one (2/3 done).

 And to finish, let's analyze what we write into the output buffers (`packed_result` and `msb_packed_result`).

-If `lhs_doc_id_group == rhs_doc_id_group`
+If `lhs_doc_id_group == rhs_doc_id_group`:
-* We compute the intersection of the values (similar to how the original implementation of Doug does, but in here we shift left by the remainder of the division).
+* We compute the intersection of the values (similar to how the original implementation of Doug does, but here we shift left by the remainder of the division).
-* This intersection can be 0, we could check with an if or do it branchless, but we can also check this during the merge phase, and that's what I decided to do (this makes our lifes in the Simd version easier).
+* This intersection can be 0.
+We could check with an if statement or do it branchless, but we can also check this during the merge phase, and that's what I decided to do (this makes our lives in the simd version easier).
-    * We could do two checks, one here and one in the merge, but there is no need/meaninful speed difference, so it's fine.
+    * We could do two checks, one here and one in the merge, but there is no need/meaningful speed difference, so it's fine.
-* Write the or between `lhs_doc_id_group` and the `intersection` to `packed_result`.
+* Write the OR between `lhs_doc_id_group` and the `intersection` to `packed_result`.
-* We also do a branchless write only if the bits of lhs value would cross the group boundary when shifting (that's why we have the `msb_mask`), to save the work in the second phase we already add one to the group (the `msb_packed_result` is used in the second intersection phase as the lhs one).
+* We also do a branchless write only if the bits of lhs value would cross the group boundary when shifting (that's why we have the `msb_mask`).
+To save the work in the second phase, we already add one to the group (the `msb_packed_result` is used in the second intersection phase as the lhs one).

-The operation described above of writing to `msb_packed_result` is repeated when incrementing lhs index (the reason is that in the second phase we need to analyze all possible cases where the bits would cross the group boundary) (3/3 done).
+The operation described above of writing to `msb_packed_result` is repeated when incrementing the lhs index (the reason is that in the second phase, we need to analyze all possible cases where the bits would cross the group boundary) (3/3 done).

-And with that I hope now you know how the first phase of the naive intersection works.
+And with that, I hope now you know how the first phase of the naive intersection works.

 ### Second Phase
-Let's analyze the second phase now, it will be easier this time since we already now how phase one works.
+Let's analyze the second phase now.
+It will be easier this time since we already know how phase one works.

 ```rust
     //...